JADES: The production and escape of ionizing photons from faint Lyman-alpha emitters in the epoch of reionization: Implications for LyC photon production, escape and reionization

 Before assessing the co-dependence of ionizing photon production and escape from our faint LAEs, we note that when calculating \xiion\ for our LAEs using Equation (\ref{eq:xiion}) in Section \ref{sec:xiion} we assumed \fesc(LyC) to be zero.
 However, with \fesc(LyC) predictions for our LAEs, we now calculate \xiioncorr, which is corrected for the fraction of ionizing photons that escape out of the galaxy, thereby not contributing towards line emission.
 In this section going forward, we use the corrected \xiion\ value, \xiioncorr.

 We now explore the dependence of \fesc(LyC) on the corrected ionizing photon production efficiencies in Figure \ref{fig:lyc_xiion}.
-Interestingly, we find that sources with the highest \fesc(LyC) do not necessarily show high values of \xiioncorr.
-Interestingly there is a mild anti-correlation between the two quantities, which may be not be entirely unexpected as when non-negligible fractions of ionizing photons begin escaping from the galaxy, there are fewer photons available to produce the Balmer line (as well as strong nebular line) emission \citep[e.g.][]{top22}.
+We find that sources with the highest \fesc(LyC) do not necessarily show high values of \xiioncorr.
+Interestingly, there is am anti-correlation between the two quantities that seems significant based on the p-values, which may be not be entirely unexpected.
+When non-negligible fractions of ionizing photons begin escaping from the galaxy, there are fewer photons available to produce the Balmer line (as well as strong nebular line) emission \citep[e.g.][]{top22}.
 This would lead to low \xiioncorr\ values inferred when simply assuming Case-B recombination, which can consistently explain this observed mild anti-correlation.

 Another important effect that may be driving the scatter between \fesc(LyC) and \xiioncorr\ could be the expected time delays between significant production of ionizing photons and the emergence of escape channels that facilitate the escape of those photons.
-As noted in \citet{cho23} (but see also \citealt{bar20, kat20}), for a burst of star-formation it isn't up until $\sim3.5$\,Myr since the starburst is triggered that supernovae begin to clear channels in the ISM to allow significant LyC photon escape.
+As noted in \citet{cho23} (but see also \citealt{bar20, kat20}), for a burst of star formation it is not up until $\sim3.5$\,Myr since the starburst is triggered that supernovae begin to clear channels in the ISM to allow significant LyC photon escape.
 Very early on in the starburst, there is a very high production rate of ionizing photons, but these photons are unable to escape out of the H\,\textsc{ii} regions.
 Therefore, the age of starburst and the time delay between the peak of ionizing photon production and the emergence of escape channels may lead to the observed scatter.